Hopes fading in White Island volcano retrieval mission

-For the first time since last Monday’s White Island eruption, New Zealand authorities admit the balance is tipping against them recovering two remaining missing bodies.
+For the first time since last Monday’s White Island eruption, New Zealand authorities have admitted they might never find the remaining missing bodies.

-Of the 47 adventure tourists and guides on Whakaari during the blast, all but Sydney teenager Winona Langford and Whakatane tour guide Hayden Marshall-Inman have been accounted for.
+Of the 47 adventure tourists and guides on Whakaari during the blast, all but Sydney teenager Winona Langford and local tour guide Hayden Marshall-Inman have been accounted for.

 Police have remained positive and committed to returning bodies to families since establishing the retrieval operation.

-But after two days of rotten weather restricting a water-based search and aerial surveillance seemingly ruling out the prospect of them being on Whakaari’s surface, hopes are dimming.
+But after two days of rotten weather restricting a water-based search and aerial surveillance seemingly ruling out the prospect of them returning to White Island, hopes are dimming.

 “The reality is we’ve dived in the area where the body was last seen and we can’t find it,” deputy commissioner Mike Clement told Radio NZ.